 1) It’s PARTY time! – Actually, it’s all about the party TIME!
 Choose a beginning and ending time for the party that does NOT cross over a mealtime.
 Guests won’t arrive with the expectation that a meal will be provided AND they are likely to be relatively full from the meal they had just before arriving at your party, or may not eat much knowing they will be leaving your party and going to dinner.

-2) Send email invitations and have the teen set up a Facebook invitation, instead of paper invitations.
+2) Send email invitations and have the teen set up a Facebook invitation instead of paper invitations.
 No invitation, no printing, no stamps, no cost!
 Call elderly guests who aren’t computer savvy, or buy one package of paper invitations to cover the group that isn’t very computer literate.
-A fun postcard can also be a cost effective invitation, or take a pre-packaged set of invitations and jazz them up as you will see in the “Reach for the Sky” Graduation Party.
+A fun postcard can also be a cost effective invitation, or take a pre-packaged set of invitations and jazz them up.

 3) Do NOT provide a meal’s worth of food out of guilt over the party time chosen.
-Offer a small, but reasonable, amount of simple, high quality or fresh snack-type foods; one or two hors d’oeuvres, and one or two dessert options.
+Offer a small, but reasonable, amount of simple, high quality or fresh snack-type foods, an hors d’oeuvre or two, and one or two dessert options.
 Search out a friend who might have a bulk warehouse membership and watch coupons and grocery sales for ingredients you know you’ll need.
 Don’t make food for the masses or for more people than you reasonably expect will attend, people eat much less than you think when it’s a mingling type of event.
 You’ll turn savings into waste if you have a lot of leftover food.
-It’s okay if something runs out, there will be something else there for the guest to choose.
-Remember, people really aren’t there to eat, and with all the talking they will go to the food table very infrequently (especially women who are watching their diets).
+It’s okay if something runs out, there will be something else for the guest to choose.
+Remember, people really aren’t there to eat and with all the talking they will go to the food table very infrequently (especially women who are watching their diets).

-5) A Graduation Party doesn’t have to be expensive to be coordinated and cohesive!
+5) A graduation party doesn’t have to be expensive to be coordinated and cohesive!
 Purchase paper goods in a simple, attractive color scheme (the school’s colors?).
 Please try to stay away from the “Graduation Party” aisle at the party stores.
 Your guests know why they are there, they don’t need generic, iconic images all over the paper goods to tell them why.
-Instead, look for “optimistic” or “inspirational” images on inexpensive party paper goods that you could work into an original theme, like the hot air balloons image and catch phrase “Reach for the Sky” Graduation Party.
-These Michael’s Craft Store paper goods and matching accessories were extremely reasonable (under $2 each) and you can do an awful lot with just a few items.
-Take a look at the party and see towards the bottom of the post a photo of exactly what Miss Party started with.
-Streamers are very inexpensive and easy to make, too.
+Instead, look for “optimistic” or “inspirational” images or just “happy” colors in paper goods that you could work into an original theme.